Get $50k to start building something meaningful, no strings attached.

 No—we’re more interested in learning about and investing in you as a person.
 However, if you do have an idea or area of focus that you would like to explore, feel free to include it in your application.

-Fellows will be notified by the end of April and publicly announced in May.
+Fellows will be notified by the end of November.